ImCirot/SimpleLoginAssignment/README.md

 # SimpleLoginAssignment
-A simple login page with servlet/jsp with data stored on a mysql db.
-Assignment for TSW course.
-Made with Eclipse EE.
+A simple login page with servlet/jsp with data stored on a mysql db.<br> Assignment for TSW course, made with Eclipse EE.